bangpound/composer-dotenv/README.md

 file into the PHP envrionment.

-This plugin works well with `incenteev/composer-parameter-handler` [which allows you to map environment variables to parameters.][incenteev]. *This* plugin runs when composer is activated, and ParameterHandler finds that configuration in the environment after your dependencies have been installed or updated.
+This plugin works well with `incenteev/composer-parameter-handler` [which allows you to map environment variables to parameters][incenteev]. *This* plugin runs when composer is activated, and ParameterHandler finds that configuration in the environment after your dependencies have been installed or updated.